The iGENEA origins analysis

 Based on the profile of 38 markers, the institute for origins analysis, iGENEA, analysed the origin of the French kings.

-The Royal lineage descends from Haplogroup R1b1a2.
-The haplogroup R1b1a2 arose about 9.500 years ago in the surrounding area of the Black Sea.
+The Royal lineage descends from Haplogroup R-M269.
+The haplogroup R-M269 arose about 9.500 years ago in the surrounding area of the Black Sea.
 The migration of this haplogroup into Europe started at the earliest with the spread of agriculture 7.000 BC.
 It is very probable that it is also connected to the Indoeuropeans who spread over Europe a little later in several waves of migrations.
 The subgroup R-Z381 can be found above all in North-Western Europe and is typical for the regions the Bourbons originate.

 Ancient tribe and region of origin: